michaelmangelsdorf/myth/spec.md

 #### Device Selection

-The CPU is designed to handle serial and parallel communication with external components.
+The CPU can control serial and parallel communication with external components.
 This is facilitated by dedicated hardware-registers and instructions.

 ##### E (Enable) register